-Provide warning signs, fences, ladders, ropes, bars, rails, and other devices as appropriate, to ensure the safety of humans and livestock.
+Provide warning signs, fences, ladders, ropes, bars, rails, and other devices, as appropriate, to ensure the safety of humans and livestock.
 Provide ventilation and warning signs for covered waste holding structures, as necessary, to prevent explosion, poisoning, or asphyxiation.
-Post warning signs at all reception pits, hoppers, and any other confined area that may contain harmful gases.

 Design covers and grating over openings such that livestock or humans cannot accidentally displace them and fall into the facility.